Lee-CBG/BAP_Attack_n_Defend/README.md

 ## Apply filter
 To generate negative control samples, we apply the filter under **bap_attack/utils/evaluator** directory and it is automatically called in our reproduction script.

+# Envrionment configuration

+## bap_attack

+Dependencies:
+trl==0.11.1
+torch==2.0.1
+pandas==2.2.3
+numpy==1.26.4
+wandb==0.18.3
+hydra-core==1.3.2

+## ATM-TCR as BAP
+The bap model is a stand-alone module that needs to be forked and configured before running the bap_attack.
+Here we take ATM-TCR for example.

+Step 1:
+fork ATM-tcr from https://github.com/Lee-CBG/ATM-TCR at copy to the same level of bap_attack --root_dir
+  --bap_attack
+  --ATM-TCR

+Step 2:
+configure conda environment and name as **atm-tcr** for subprocess running.
+dependencies:

+pytorch==1.5.0
+scikit-learn==1.3.2
+numpy==1.24.4
+pandas==2.0.3